EnterpriseDB/tpa/RELNOTES.md

 - Install Postgres v13 and BDR v3.7 by default on new clusters

+- Add preliminary support for Oracle Linux 7 and 8 by treating it exactly the same as RHEL 7 or 8

 - Update EC2 AMIs to the latest available versions

-- Treat Oracle Linux the same as RHEL

 ### Bugfixes